Seamse/ci-project-five/README.md

 * As a site user I want to see the total amount before proceeding to checkout, so that I am certain what I will have to pay:
 The total amount to be paid is calculated and displayed on the right of the checkout area.
 * As a site user I want to be able to pay securely:
-Unfortunately Stripe was not agreeing with me and this user story is as of yet unfinished.
-This will be fully implemented in future.
+Using stripe's 4242 card you can see that payment now passes through succesfully.
 * As a site user I want to receive an order confirmation after checkout.
-As the payment does not yet function as it should, orders cannot yet be finalized and order confirmations are therefor not yet sent.
-This too is a future addition.
+Though users receive a success message on the website, email confirmation is not yet functional.
+This is a future addition.

 ##### Mini Blog
 * As a site owner I want to be able to write semi-regular blog posts in order to keep customers up to date on the shop's recent exploits and keep them interested in our products: